Breakdown of Artificial and Natural Sweeteners: What are the Healthiest Sugar Substitutes?

 6. COCONUT SUGAR

-This sugar substitute is made from the nectar of the flower buds of the coconut palm.
+This natural sweetener is made from the nectar of the flower buds of the coconut palm.
 It tastes a lot like caramel.

 - Pros of Coconut Sugar: